HarshKapadia2/git-graph/CONTRIBUTING.md

 -   Fork this repo.
 (Top right corner.)
 -   Clone the forked repo using the [`git clone` command](https://harshkapadia2.github.io/git_basics/#_git_clone).
 -   `cd` into the cloned repo directory.
+-   Execute `npm install` in the root directory of the project to install all dependencies.
+-   Execute `npm run start` in the root directory of the project to start the development server.
 -   Make contribution(s).
 -   Write meaningful commit messages and include the number (#) of the issue being resolved (if any) at the end of the commit message.